Baashha: Plot

-It is revealed that, a few years before, Manikam lived with his parents in Bombay while his siblings were studying in Madras.
-Manikam's father Rangasamy was an honest man, but was employed with gangster Mark Antony, as Antony helped Rangasamy during the initial days, which made him to stay loyal to Antony for life.
-Manickam and his friend Anwar Baasha were protesting against the ridiculous behaviors of Antony's men, which prompted Antony to kill Anwar; Manikam was spared as he is Rangasamy's son.
-Enraged, Manikam decided to take the same path to destroy Antony and had killed Antony's hitmen to avenge Anwar's death.
+Years ago, Manikam lived with his parents in Bombay while his siblings were studying in Madras.
+Manikam's father, Rangasamy, is an honest man, but is employed by gangster, Mark Antony.
+As Antony helped Rangasamy during his initial days, it made him loyal to Antony for life.
+Manikam and his friend Anwar Baasha are protesting against the ridiculous behaviors of Antony's men, which prompts Antony to kill Anwar; Manikam is spared as he is Rangasamy's son.
+Enraged, Manikam decides to take the same path to destroy Antony and kills Antony's hitmen to avenge Anwar's death.

-Manikam received the support of local people in Bombay who feared for Antony, where he transformed himself into a gangster named Manick Baashha and had frequently interfered in Antony's illegal activities which created enmity between the two.
-Baashha's command over the city had increased, where Antony decided to kill Baashha, but Baashha escaped from Antony's plan.
-Enraged, Antony killed Rangasamy, prompting Baashha to help the police arrest Antony while Kesavan (who was Antony's henchman) killed Antony's family and inherited his business and wealth.
-Before dying, Rangasamy requested Baashha to return to Madras and start a peaceful life.
-Baashha assented, faked his death and secretly left to Madras along with Vijayalakshmi.
+Manikam receives the support of local people in Bombay who fear Antony where he transforms himself into a gangster named Manik Baashha and frequently interferes in Antony's illegal activities, which creates enmity between the two.
+Baashha's command over the city has increased, so Antony decides to kill Baashha, but Baashha escapes from Antony's plan.
+Enraged, Antony kills Rangasamy, prompting Baashha to help the police arrest Antony, while Kesavan (who is Antony's henchman) kills Antony's family and inherits his business and wealth.
+Before dying, Rangasamy requests Baashha to return to Madras and start a peaceful life.
+Baashha accepts, fakes his death, and secretly leaves to Madras along with Vijayalakshmi.

-After remembering his past, Manikam learns that Kesavan has arranged Priya's wedding against her wishes, where he arrives to the wedding hall to stop him.
-Kesavan is shocked to see Baashha alive in the form of Manikam.
-Frightened, he permits Priya to go along with Manikam.
-On learning that Baashha is alive, Antony escapes from prison, kills Kesavan for betraying him, and also kidnaps Manikam's family members, where he threatens Manikam to surrender failing which his family members will be killed.
-Manikam rushes to the spot, fights Antony and his gang and also saves his family.
-He nearly kills Antony, but is stopped by Dinakar.
-Antony then steals Dinakar's gun and tries to shoot Manikam, but is shot dead by Shiva from behind.
+In the present, Manikam learns that Kesavan has arranged Priya's wedding against her wishes, so he arrives at the wedding hall to stop it.
+Kesavan is shocked to see Manikam, who he recognises as Baashha, and permits Priya to go along with Manikam.
+On learning that Baashha is alive, Antony escapes from prison, kills Kesavan for betraying him, and also kidnaps Manikam's family members.
+He threatens Manikam to surrender; otherwise, his family members will be killed.
+Manikam rushes to the spot, fights Antony and his gang, and also saves his family.
+He nearly kills Antony but is stopped by Dinakar.
+Antony then steals Dinakar's gun and tries to shoot Manikam, but is shot dead by Shiva.
+Manikam and Priya reunite.